 Prevention-focused funders, on the other hand, may be harder to convince.
 Because these individuals care more about avoiding problems than making gains, framing full-cost grantmaking as an innovative new approach to funding isn’t going to help your case, and may even scare off funders who are afraid of rocking the boat!

-Instead, when speaking to a funder like this, you’ll want to highlight the ways in which full-cost grants are, in some ways, already part of the status quo, and gently point out what funders could miss out on by not adopting the practice.
+Instead, when speaking to a funder like this, you’ll want to highlight the ways in which full-cost grants are, in some ways, already becoming part of the status quo (more on that in a moment).
+For best results, you'll want to gently point out what funders could miss out on by not adopting the practice.